Skip to content

 Sexual health check

-If your teenager is 15 years or older and sexually active, it’s recommended that they have a sexual health check to make sure they’re using appropriate protection against sexually transmitted infections (STIs) and pregnancy.
+If your teenager is 15 years or older and sexually active, it’s recommended they get a sexual health check to support protection against sexually transmitted infections (STIs) and pregnancy.

 What is a sexual health check?

-During a risk assessment, a GP will ask your teenager questions about their sexual activity.
-A physical examination is not always necessary, but a sample of urine, a swab from their genitals and/or a blood test may be taken for testing in a laboratory.
+A GP will ask your teen questions about their sexual activity.
+A physical examination is not always necessary, but a sample of urine, a swab from their genitals and/or a blood test may be taken for testing.

 How often should my teenager have this check?